enjaku4/rabarber/README.md

 end
 ```

 Authorization requires an authenticated user.
 Rabarber will raise an error if no user is found via the configured `current_user_method`.
-Ensure authentication happens before authorization, and use `with_authorization` and `skip_authorization` to control authorization checks.
+Ensure authentication happens before authorization.

 ### Authorization Rules